-Native vegetation should not be cleared if the clearing of the vegetation is likely to cause appreciable (q) land degradation.

-Comments Proposal may be at variance to this Principle

-There is one soil unit identified within the application area described by Northcote et al. (1960-68) as Mx43, and is described as gently undulating valley plains and pediments with some outcrop of basic rock.
+- Groundwater Salinity, Statewide - Hydrography, linear (g) Native vegetation should not be cleared if the clearing of the vegetation is likely to cause appreciable land degradation.
+Comments Proposal may be at variance to this Principle According to available databases, the following three soil units, as described by Northcote et al. (1960-68), occur within the application area: AC1 - gently sloping to gently undulating plateau areas, or uplands, on granites, gneisses, and allied rocks, with long gentle slopes and, in places, abrupt erosional scarps, some granitic bosses, and tors; and irregularly traversed by narrow shallow valleys and flats.
+Chief soils are yellow earthy sands and sandy yellow earths.
+BB5 - rocky ranges and hills of greenstones - basic igneous rocks.
+Chief soils are shallow calcareous loamy soils and similar such soils with shallow brown and grey-brown calcareous earths (Gc1.12) and (Gc1.22) below which weathered rock occurs at shallow depths.
+Mx43 - gently undulating valley plains and pediments with some outcrop of basic rock.
 The chief soils are alkaline red earths with limestone at shallow depth with low gentle rises of soils.
-This soil type is susceptible to wind erosion and soil erosion, particularly in drainage tracts, and without appropriate management strategies the proposed clearing of 47.5 ha may result in appreciable land degradation.
-Potential land degradation impacts as a result of the proposed clearing may be minimised by the implementation of a staged clearing condition and the implementation of a vegetation management condition.
+This soil type is susceptible to wind erosion and soil erosion, particularly in drainage tracts.
+The Mx43 soil type, which covers the majority of the application area, has been identified as susceptible to erosion.
+Potential soil erosion as a result of the proposed clearing may be minimised by the implementation of a staged clearing condition.
 Based on the above, the proposed clearing may be at variance to this Principle.

-Methodology Northcote et al (1960-68) GIS Database: - Soils.
-Statewide
+Methodology Northcote et al (1960-68) GIS Database:

-Native vegetation should not be cleared if the clearing of the vegetation is likely to have an impact on the environmental values of any adjacent or nearby conservation area.

-The application area is not located within any conservation areas (GIS Database).
-The nearest conservation area is the Majestic Timber Reserve, located approximately 22 kilometres north of the application area (GIS Database).
-Given the distance separating the proposed Majestic Timber Reserve and the application area, the proposed clearing is not likely to impact the environmental values of the conservation area.
+- Soils.
+Statewide (h) Native vegetation should not be cleared if the clearing of the vegetation is likely to have an impact on the environmental values of any adjacent or nearby conservation area.
+Comments Proposal is not likely to be at variance to this Principle The proposed clearing is not located within a conservation area (GIS Database).
+The nearest onshore conservation area is the Majestic Timber Reserve, located approximately 7 kilometres north of the application area (GIS Database).
+At this distance it is unlikely that the proposed clearing will impact on the environmental values of any conservation areas.
 Based on the above, the proposed clearing is not likely to be at variance to this Principle.

-Methodology GIS Database: - DEC Tenure
+Methodology GIS Database: